Dan Mason

 Dan Mason (born Daniel Grassman; February 9, 1857 – July 6, 1929) was an American actor.
 He appeared in more than one hundred films from 1913 to 1929.
-He is remembered as the "Skipper" in the "Toonerville Folks" comedy films.
+He performed as the "Skipper" in the "Toonerville Folks" comedy short films.
+He performed as Pop Tuttle in the Plump Center Comedies short films, for Paul Gerson Pictures Corporation.

+Career

+From 1913 to 1915, Mason performed for Edison Studios with William Wadsworth, Gertrude McCoy and Arthur Housman.

+From 1920 to 1922, Mason starred for the Betzwood Film Company (1912-1922), an organization distantly affiliated with the defunct Lubin Manufacturing Company (1902-1916), in the Toonerville Trolley Series: 17 two-reel short films.